EbookFoundation/free-programming-books/README.md

 ## Translations

-We have Contributing, How-to, and Code of Conduct documents translated into many languages.
+The inclusiveness is one of our targets, thus we have Contributing, How-to, and Code of Conduct documents translated into many languages:

 - Arabic / al arabiya / العربية
   - [How-to](docs/HOWTO-ar.md)